Simulating Virtual Players for UNO without Computers: Card Selection Protocol

 The card selection protocol follows the computational model of card-based cryptography \cite{formal}, where the security is proved based on information theory.
 To prove the security of this protocol, it is sufficient to prove that the cards that are turned face-up during the protocol does not reveal any information beyond the public information.

-\begin{itemize} \item In Step 5, all cards in the first row, i.e. all cards not in the discard pile, are revealed.
+\begin{itemize} \item In Step 5, all cards in the first row, i.e. all remaining cards in the game, are revealed.
 Due to the pile-scramble shuffle, the order of the $k$ columns are uniformly distributed among all $k!$ permuation.
 Therefore, the only information revealed is the set of these cards, which is public information because it is equal to a full UNO deck minus the public discard pile. \item In Step 9, all cards in the second row are revealed.
 Due to the pile-scramble shuffle, the order of the $k$ columns are uniformly distributed among all $k!$ permuation.
-Therefore, the only information revealed is the number of \crd{$\theta_i$}s for each $i=1,2,...,n$, which is public information. \item In Step 14, all cards in the second row are revealed.
-Due to the pile-scramble shuffle, the order of the $k-k_1$ columns are uniformly distributed among all $(k-k_1)!$ permuation.
-Therefore, the only information revealed is the number of \crd{$\theta_i$}s for each $i=2,3,...,n$, which is public information. \end{itemize}
+Therefore, the only information revealed is the number of \crd{$\theta_i$}s for each $i=1,2,...,n$, which is public information. \end{itemize}

 Hence, the protocol is correct and secure.